fssa-batch3/balaji.saravanan__web_project/README.md

 * Scenario 1: Create a profile
     * steps :
         1. Login as a user.
+        2. click profile icon.
         2. Navigate to the profile page.
-        3. View the user details such as name and phone number.
+        3. View the user details such as first name, last name and phone number.
     * Expected result :
         * The user can view their profile details.